What is Spinach AI and how does it support agile teams?

-What integrations does Spinach AI offer to enhance sprint retrospectives?
+How does Spinach AI enhance sprint retrospectives?

 Features & Capabilities